RichardBKeck/DATA310-Project-3/README.md

 ## Identifying the best model
 ### ElasticNet
-The results from the three tests of ElasticNet are summarized on the following datatable:
+The results from the three tests of ElasticNet are summarized on the following data table:
 | Model  | Mean Squared Error |
 | ------------- | ------------- |
 | Genetic Algorithm  | 0.25785  |